How to Connect to Git via SSH

 When communicating with a Git repository over the SSH protocol, the Teamscale server may need to authenticate itself with a private key.

 The private keys need to be stored by navigating to Admin > Settings > Git in Teamscale.
-Each key consists of a configurable (unique) ID and the actual key material.
-The key can then be referred to in the configuration of the Git repository connector.
-The key material is a Base64-encoded string enclosed by a header/footer pair like BEGIN/END RSA PRIVATE KEY
+Each key consists of: 1- A configurable (unique) ID 2- The key material (a Base64-encoded string enclosed by a header/footer pair like BEGIN/END RSA PRIVATE KEY

 Key Formats